infopark-customers/scrivito-another-cookie-banner/README.md

 # Scrivito another cookie banner

 This cookie banner can be used for multiple subdomains.
-It save cookie consent as domain wide cookie.
+It saves cookie consent as domain wide cookie.

 ## Configuration

-Banner can be configurated via json structure.
+Banner can be configurated via JSON structure.

 Example:
 ```